mb-group/ois/README.md

 A multiple-sequence alignment file is formed by writing a single sequence per line using this format.
 All sequences in an MSA must have the same number of amino-acids.

 ## Model parameters .prm file
 The parameters of a trained model are saved in .prm files.
-These files can be used to either extend the training, or to generate candidate new mutants by sampling the model defined by these parameters.
+These files can be used to either extend the training or to generate candidate new mutants by sampling the model defined by these parameters.

 For a model defined over an alignment having *N* positions, the model parameters are composed of *21N* local biases and *21<sup>2</sup>N(N-1)/2* couplings (see [Methods of the paper](#here) for exact model declaration).

-The prm file is organized in three parts.
+The prm file is organized into three parts.
 A header line, the local biases section and the couplings sections.
 No delimiter separates the sections.

 The header is composed of one line, containing three space-delimited fields.
 The first is a free text field for description.
 The second defines the number N of positions in the model, and the third defines the number of symbols in each position (by default 21 = 20 AA + 1 gap symbol).

 The fields section contains *21N* lines, each composed of 3 space-delimited fields.
 The first field defines the positions i, the second the amino-acid index A (in [0,20]) and the third the value of the bias h<sub>i</sub>(A)

 The couplings section contains *21<sup>2</sup>N(N-1)/2*, each composed of 5 space-delimited fields.
-The first fields defines the position i, the second defines the position j (j>i), the third field contains the amino-acid index B (in [0,20]) of the amino-acid in position i, the fourth field contains the amino-acid index B (in [0,20]) of the amino-acid in position j and the fifth field contains the value of the coupling parameter J<sub>ij</sub>(A,B).
+The first field defines the position i, the second the position j (j>i), the third field contains the amino-acid index B (in [0,20]) of the amino-acid in position i, the fourth field contains the amino-acid index B (in [0,20]) of the amino-acid in position j and the fifth field contains the value of the coupling parameter J<sub>ij</sub>(A,B).

 See [an example prm file here](example/example.prm).
 This is a small toy model defined over 7 amino-acid positions.